 Don’t be afraid to try something new – and if it doesn’t work, scrap it.
 But if it does work, make it a regular part of your homemaking.

-If you don’t have a network of friends or mentors to ask – or even if you do! – I highly recommend Homemaking Ministries’ online conference, what you need to do to clean your home.
+If you don’t have a network of friends or mentors to ask – or even if you do! – I highly recommend Homemaking Ministries’ online conference, Finding Balance in Your Home.